 - 1. To assure equal opportunity and nondiscrimination on grounds of race, color, sex, religion, national origin, disability or familial status PLAN "A" will be used to make unit offers. - The first qualified applicant in sequence on the waiting list is made one offer of a unit of appropriate size and type. - Applicants who are removed from the waiting list because they refuse unit offers without good cause will not be permitted to reapply for housing for 12 months. - 2.
 PPHA will first match the unit available to the highest ranking applicant for a unit of that size, type and special features.
 Preferences will then be used to determine the order of selection from the waiting list.
 If two applicants need the same type and size of unit and have the same preference status, the applicant with the lower application number will receive the offer. - 3.
 In the selection of a family for a unit with accessible features, PPHA will give preference to families that include a person with disabilities who can benefit from the unit features. - 4.
+As per HUD requirements, not less than 40 percent of the units that become available during each PHA fiscal year must be made available for occupancy to extremely low-income families.
+If the income targeting requirement is not being met, then an extremely low-income family may be offered a unit before a non-extremely low-income family even if the non-extremely low-income family is a higher ranking applicant. - 5.
 The applicant must accept the vacancy offered within 7 working days of the date the offer is communicated (by phone, mail, or the method of communication designated by an applicant with disabilities) or be removed from the waiting list.
 All offers made over the phone will be documented on applicant paperwork.
-If unable to contact an applicant by phone or first class mail, PPHA will send a certified letter, return receipt requested. - 5.
+If unable to contact an applicant by phone or first class mail, PPHA will send a certified letter, return receipt requested. - 6.
 If more than one unit of the appropriate size and type is available, the first unit to be offered will be the unit that is or will be ready for move-in first.
 "Ready for move-in" means the unit has no deficiencies and is broom clean.
 If two units are ready for move-in on the same day, the first unit to be offered will be the unit that became vacant first.